Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Results and discussion

 \section{Results and discussion}

 To put it into context, first, we would like to delineate the bias-variance trade-off by examining two extreme limits of the wavelet filter order, $\beta$.
-As the lower extreme $\beta \rightarrow -\infty$ corresponds to the raw PL limit (i.e., without wavelet denoising) where $N_{\text{sense}}^{\beta}$ approaches to $N_{\text{sense}}$.
-This regime governs low-bias/high-variance statistics for the random variable $N_{\text{sense}}^{\beta}$.
-The other extreme limit $\beta \rightarrow \infty$ ($N_{\text{sense}} \rightarrow \mathcal{K}$) imposes high-bias/low-variance.
-Thus, there is a bias-variance trade-off that should be optimized for obtaining minimum MSE\@.
+The lower extreme $\beta \rightarrow -\infty$ corresponds to the raw PL limit (i.e., without wavelet denoising) where $N^{\beta}$ approaches to $N^{\text{raw}}$.
+This regime governs low-bias/high-variance statistics for the random variable $N^{\beta}$.
+The upper extreme limit $\beta \rightarrow \infty$ corresponds to $N^{\beta} \rightarrow \mathcal{K} (t, \omega_{\text{temp}})$ which imposes high-bias/low-variance.
+Thus, there is a bias-variance trade-off that should be optimized for the minimum MSE\@.
 In Fig.~\ref{SNR} (a), we plot this trade-off as a function of filter order for various PLs generated with different $M$ values.
 For low filter orders the squared bias is extremely small, while for high filter orders, MSE gets dominated by bias.
-The optimum order values, $\beta_{\text{opt}}$, (marked with dots in Fig.~\ref{SNR} (a)) minimize the MSE, and they get smaller for higher $M$.
+The optimum order values, $\beta_{\text{opt}}$, (marked with dots in Fig.~\ref{SNR} (a)) minimize the MSE, and they get smaller for higher $M$, as expected from a consistent estimator.